 The Grotte de Glace by Chamonix Tourist Office

 Every year the cave is sculpted to create an amazing array of ice art and also shows the life of mountain people in the early 19th century.
 There are several different rooms carved into the ice which highlight the creation and evolution of the glaciers and the life of the local people over the centuries.

 5. Party at the CosmoJazz Festival

 "The most beautiful concert hall in the world, in the most beautiful valley of the world."

-For 9 days in July, Chamonix will be taken over by a host of talented musicians for the CosmoJazz Festival!
+For 9 days in the summer, Chamonix is taken over by a host of talented musicians for the CosmoJazz Festival!